julmon/tcle/README.md

 ```

 Once the extension is installed, TCLE library must be loaded by adding `tcle`
-into `shared_preload_library` parameter and restart PostgreSQL cluster.
+into `shared_preload_libraries` parameter and restart PostgreSQL cluster.

 ## Usage